LOCATION

 personal vows.
 You may choose from several locations with in the

-not legal ceremonies.
-Couples intending to marry legally can do
+are not legal ceremonies.
+Couples intending to marry legally can

-so before arriving in Tahiti, then exchange promises in one of the
+do so before arriving in Tahiti, then exchange promises in one

 Wedding